Oral Board Preparation Course August 8-10, 2024

 - Cleft lip drawing instruction videos

-Back by Popular Demand: Realistic oral examination simulation sessions – limited space available – additional fee required
+Back by Popular Demand: Realistic oral exam simulation sessions – limited space available – additional fee required

 This course is appropriate for surgeons seeking a review of clinical science and patient safety issues.
 It is useful for those preparing to take the oral ABPS examination.